nathand99/nathand99/README.md

 # 👋 Hi, I’m Nathan
 - Currently styding Software Engineering at UNSW
 - Interested in Security and AI
-- Hobbies include video games 🕹️, sports 🏏🏉⛳🎾 and thinking of something to create here on GitHub 💻
+- Hobbies include video games, sports and thinking of something to create here on GitHub
 # 🌱 Current projects
 - My personal website: HAS ARRIVED!
 See version 1.0 at: https://ndriscoll.herokuapp.com/ or http://www.nathandriscoll.com/
 - Learning game development (work in progress)